 Invokana is available as a tablet.
 It is available in two strengths: 100 mg, which is a yellow tablet, and 300 mg, which is a white tablet.

-If you have type 2 diabetes, your recommended starting dose is 100 mg once daily.
+If you have non-insulin dependent diabetes, your recommended starting dose is 100 mg once daily.
 It is ideal to take your dose of this medication before breakfast.

 If you miss a dose of this medication, take it right as soon as you remember.
 Skip the missed dose and take the next dose at the usual schedule if you remember missing a dose when it is almost time for the next one.
 Do not make up for a missed dose by taking two doses at a time.
 This will be dangerous and can cause serious side effects.